varnav/filmcompress/README.md

 ## About AV1

 Supports experimental av1 encoding with `--av1`.
-Any `--gpu` settings will be ignored.
+Any `--gpu` setting will be ignored.
 Encoding is slow (hundreds of times slower than GPU HEVC), but will produce ~20% smaller file with same quality.
 Sound will be transcoded to 96 kbps Opus.
-Unless you use libaom v2 under Linux (build script included) encoding is extremely slow.

 ## About FFmpeg